What is Consumer Behavior Data? Examples, Datasets and Providers

 What Are Examples of Consumer Behavior Data?

-Examples of consumer behavior data include:
+Examples of consumer behavior data include datasets offering insights into customer actions and preferences.
+Key examples include:

 - Purchase History: Records of past purchases, including product type, frequency, and spending amount.